The Mummy (2017 film): Pre-production

-Tom Cruise began talks about playing the lead in November 2015, with Sofia Boutella beginning talks that December.
-Gwen Stefani, Jamie Chung, Lindsey Stirling and Brooke Shields were also considered.
-Cruise was paid between $11–13 million for his involvement.
+Tom Cruise began talks about playing the lead in November 2015.
+Cruise, who was paid between $11–13 million for his involvement, was expected to hold a degree of power during development.
+Filming was gearing up to begin in February 2016.
+Sofia Boutella entered negotiations that December to portray the title character.
 Kurtzman cast Boutella after seeing and being impressed by her largely mute performance in Kingsman: The Secret Service.
 Kurtzman noted that "if you look at her eyes, and this is what I got from watching Kingsman, there's a whole performance going on here.
 And in not saying anything but conveying that much to me, I thought oh my god, no matter how much prosthetics we put on her, no matter how much CG we put on her face, if I see this, she's going to convey something very emotional to me."
-Other casting news was announced between March and May, with Russell Crowe joining during the latter month.
+A final delay occurred in January 2016, dating the film for June 9, 2017.
+Throughout March and April, Annabelle Wallis was cast as a co-lead, while Jake Johnson, Marwan Kenzari, and Courtney B. Vance were cast in supporting roles.
+Tom Hardy was the first actor courted to play Dr. Jekyll and Mr. Hyde, but talks fell apart.
+The studio would turn to Javier Bardem, but no deal would be reached.
+Russell Crowe was cast in the role in May 2016.
+The studio hoped for a potential spin-off film for the character.
+Javier Botet was cast in June as Set.